 That aside, both local and foreign homeowners, as well as companies, would need to equip themselves with the basic know-how of RPGT, especially on how to calculate the applicable RPGT rates and what are the available exemptions for each of them.

 What is Real Property Gain Tax (RPGT) Malaysia?

-According to the Real Property Gains Tax Act 1976, RPGT is a form of Capital Gains Tax levied by the Inland Revenue (LHDN).
+According to the Real Property Gains Tax Act 1976, RPGT is a form of Capital Gains Tax in Malaysia levied by the Inland Revenue (LHDN).
 It is chargeable upon profit made from the sale of your land or real property, where the resale price is higher than the purchase price.

 RPGT is generally classified into 3 tiers:

 It was first implemented in 1995 and it has seen quite a few changes over the years.
 The most recent RPGT amendment which was announced during Budget 2019 and implemented in January 2019 was the seventh one so far – where Malaysians who are selling off their property in the sixth (and subsequent) years of ownership will now have to pay a 5% RPGT.
 Foreigners and companies will also see an increase in RPGT rates, from 5% to 10%.